-Monitoring conducted by the District shows that the Carmel River steelhead population recovered somewhat from remnant levels that prevailed as a result of the last drought and past water supply practices.
+Monitoring conducted by the District shows that the Carmel River steelhead population recovered from remnant levels that prevailed as a result of the last drought and past water supply practices.
 Since 1992, the spawning population has recovered from a handful of fish to levels approaching 900 adults per year as counted at San Clemente Dam.
-In the past five years, the spawning population has trended downward from 804 fish in 2001 to 328 fish in 2005, but recovered slightly to 368 fish in 2006.
-Monitoring of the juvenile population at several sites along the main stem Carmel River below Los Padres Dam shows that the population is recovering from low densities during the 1989-91 drought period (ranging below 0.50 fish per foot [fpf] of stream) to levels frequently ranging above 1.00 fpf, values that are typical of well-stocked steelhead streams.
-In FY 05-06, average population density was above the long-term average for the Carmel River.
+In the past eight years, the spawning population has trended downward from 804 fish in 2001 to a recent low of 222 fish in 2007, and back up to 483 in 2008.
+Monitoring of the juvenile population at several sites along the mainstem Carmel River below Los Padres Dam shows that the population is recovering from low densities during the 1987-91 drought period (ranging below 0.50 fish per foot [fpf] of stream) to levels frequently ranging above 1.00 fpf, values that are typical of well-stocked steelhead streams.
+However, in the 2007-2008 reporting period, the average population density was far below the long-term average for the Carmel River due primarily to the low adult returns in 2007, the late opening of the lagoon, and the poor fry survival due to the critically dry river conditions.
 District staff believes the recovery and fluctuation of steelhead in the Carmel River Basin is directly related to the following factors:

-- ➤ Improvements in streamflow patterns, due to favorable natural fluctuations, exemplified by relatively high base flow conditions since 1995; - ➤ District and the SWRCB rules to actively manage the rate and distribution of groundwater extractions and direct surface diversions within the basin; - ➤ Changes to CAW's operations at San Clemente and Los Padres Dams, providing increased streamflow below San Clemente Dam; - ➤ Improved conditions for fish passage at Los Padres and San Clemente Dams due to physical improvements;

-- Recovery of riparian habitats, tree cover along the stream, and increases in woody debris, especially in the reach upstream of Robinson Canyon; - Extensive rescues (and rearing) by MPWMD of juvenile steelhead over the last 17 years, now totaling 233,922 fish through December 31, 2005; and by the transplantation of the younger juveniles to viable habitat below Los Padres Dam, and of older smolts to the lagoon or ocean; and - ➤ Implementation of a captive broodstock program by Carmel River Steelhead Association (CRSA) and California Department of Fish and Game (CDFG), and planting of 186,882 juvenile fish, including 73,786 fry, 84,679 fingerlings, and 28,417 smolts during the period from 1991 to 1994.
+- ➤ Improvements in streamflow patterns, due to favorable natural fluctuations, exemplified by relatively high base flow conditions since 1995; - ➤ District and the SWRCB rules to actively manage the rate and distribution of groundwater extractions and direct surface diversions within the basin; - ➤ Changes to CAW's operations at San Clemente and Los Padres Dams, providing increased streamflow below San Clemente Dam: - ➤ Improved conditions for fish passage at Los Padres and San Clemente Dams due to physical improvements; - Recovery of riparian habitats, tree cover along the stream, and increases in woody debris, especially in the reach upstream of Robinson Canyon; - ➤ Extensive rescues (and rearing) by MPWMD of juvenile steelhead over 19 years, now totaling 262,482 through 2007 rescue season; and by the transplantation of the younger juveniles to viable habitat below Los Padres Dam, and of older smolts to the lagoon or ocean; and - ➤ Implementation of a captive broodstock program by Carmel River Steelhead Association (CRSA) and California Department of Fish and Game (CDFG), and planting of 186,882 juvenile fish, including 73,786 fry, 84,679 fingerlings, and 28,417 smolts during the period from 1991 to 1994.

-Though overall populations are improved since the inception of the Mitigation Program in 1990, District staff has noticed a period of decline in the adult run from 2001 to 2005, even though the juvenile population density have increased or fluctuated within a "normal" range.
-At present, the reasons for period of decline in adult returns are not obvious, but may be related to a combination of controlling and limiting factors including:
+Though overall populations are improved since the inception of the Mitigation Program in 1990, District staff has noticed a period of overall decline in the adult run from 2001 to 2008, even though the juvenile population density have increased or fluctuated within a "normal" range.
+However, the 2008 adult run was the highest count since the 2003 run of 483 fish and nearly double the low 2007 count of 222 fish.
+As previously reported, the reasons for the period of decline in adult returns remain unclear, but may be related to a combination of controlling and limiting factors including: